 Nowadays there are plenty of places to buy used instruments, especially online.

 We identify them in the following article, exposing the advantages and disadvantages of each marketplace and what you should take into consideration before buying an instrument there.

 Another valid option for pre-owned instruments is to check with your local music store.
 If you are unsure of what to look for in a band instrument, perhaps that’s your best call.
 The staff there will be able to help you and advise on what model will better suit your needs.

-Buying an instrument that has been well taken care of often will dramatically decrease the amount of money you will spend on repairs. sing new ones, except for collection items with a historic value or certain models which are highly reputable and not manufactured anymore.
+Buying an instrument that has been well taken care of often will dramatically decrease the amount of money you will spend on repairs, except for collection items with a historic value or certain models which are highly reputable and not manufactured anymore.

 If you are just starting at the band and aren’t sure how committed will you be in the future with that instrument, then a pre-owned item will be a great solution.

 Among the used instruments option, you can find from time to time some student-used models in your school that come cheaper than when buying online or in a musical store.

 Most schools allow only students to use these types of instruments, so you will have a much easier time finding them than you would if you were shopping at a retail store.
 The price range is usually quite a bit lower than any of the other options we present here.

 Currently, for almost every type of band instrument that performs in a typical school band, there is a plastic version.
 And that’s becoming a valid solution, especially for beginner players.

 Especially, when it comes to the brass or woodwind section of a band, plastic musical instruments could be a decent option to start with, at a very considerable price.